ryantd42/NY-Legislative-Git/2023/S666C-2023/bill.md

- memoranda concerning or arising out of such  examinations  and  investi- gations", includes any such materials of a bank, insurance or securities regulatory  agency or any unit of the federal government or that of this
- S. 666--B  12

- state any other state or  that  of  any  foreign  government  which  are considered  confidential  by  such  agency  or unit and which are in the possession of the department or which are otherwise confidential materi- als that have been shared by the department with any such agency or unit and are in the possession of such agency or unit.
+ memoranda concerning or arising out of such  examinations  and  investi- gations", includes any such materials of a bank, insurance or securities regulatory  agency or any unit of the federal government or that of this state any other state or  that  of  any  foreign  government  which  are considered  confidential  by  such  agency  or unit and which are in the possession of the department or which are otherwise confidential materi- als that have been shared by the department with any such agency or unit and are in the possession of such agency or unit.
   § 3.
 Paragraph (a) of subdivision 1 of section 44 of the banking  law, as  amended by section 4 of part L of chapter 58 of the laws of 2019, is amended to read as follows:
   (a) Without limiting any power granted to the superintendent under any other provision of this chapter, the superintendent may, in a proceeding after notice and a hearing, require any safe deposit  company,  licensed lender,  licensed  casher  of  checks,  licensed  sales finance company, licensed insurance  premium  finance  agency,  licensed  transmitter  of money,  licensed mortgage banker, licensed student loan servicer, regis- tered mortgage broker, licensed  mortgage  loan  originator,  registered mortgage  loan  servicer,  LICENSED  CONSUMER DEBT COLLECTOR or licensed budget planner to pay to the people of this  state  a  penalty  for  any violation  of  this  chapter, any regulation promulgated thereunder, any final or temporary order issued pursuant to section thirty-nine of  this article,  any  condition  imposed  in  writing  by the superintendent in connection with the grant of any application or request, or any  written agreement entered into with the superintendent.
   §  4.
 The opening paragraph of subdivision (a) of section 3218 of the civil practice law and rules, as amended by chapter 311 of the  laws  of 1963, is amended to read as follows:
   Except  as  provided in section thirty-two hundred one OF THIS ARTICLE AND SUBDIVISION (E) OF THIS SECTION, a judgment  by  confession  may  be entered, without an action, either for money due or to become due, or to secure  the  plaintiff  against  a contingent liability in behalf of the defendant, or both, upon an affidavit executed by the defendant;
   § 5.
 Section 3218 of the civil practice law and rules  is  amended  by adding a new subdivision (e) to read as follows:
   (E)  PROHIBITION ON CERTAIN JUDGMENTS BY CONFESSION.
 1. NO JUDGMENT OF CONFESSION MAY BE ENTERED ON: (I) ANY AMOUNT DUE FROM ONE OR MORE  INDI- VIDUALS FOR PERSONAL, FAMILY, HOUSEHOLD, CONSUMER, INVESTMENT OR NON-BU- SINESS PURPOSES;
   (II)  ANY AMOUNT UNDER TWO HUNDRED FIFTY THOUSAND DOLLARS DUE FROM ANY PERSON FOR ANY PURPOSE; OR
-  (III) ANY AMOUNT DUE FROM ANY PERSON THAT EITHER: (A) IS CURRENTLY NOT A RESIDENT OF THE STATE, (B) WAS NOT A RESIDENT OF THE STATE AT THE TIME THE  AFFIDAVIT  AUTHORIZING  THE ENTRY OF THE JUDGMENT OF CONFESSION WAS EXECUTED, OR (C) IF NOT A NATURAL PERSON, DOES NOT HAVE A PLACE OF BUSI- NESS IN THE STATE OR DID NOT HAVE A PLACE OF BUSINESS IN  THE  STATE  AT THE  TIME  THE  AFFIDAVIT  AUTHORIZING  THE  ENTRY  OF  THE  JUDGMENT OF CONFESSION WAS EXECUTED.
+  (III) ANY AMOUNT DUE FROM ANY PERSON THAT EITHER: (A) IS CURRENTLY NOT A RESIDENT OF THE STATE, (B) WAS NOT A RESIDENT OF THE STATE AT THE TIME THE AFFIDAVIT AUTHORIZING THE ENTRY OF THE JUDGMENT  OF  CONFESSION  WAS EXECUTED, OR (C) IF NOT A NATURAL PERSON, DOES NOT HAVE A PLACE OF BUSI- NESS  IN  THE  STATE OR DID NOT HAVE A PLACE OF BUSINESS IN THE STATE AT
+ S. 666--C  13

+ THE TIME  THE  AFFIDAVIT  AUTHORIZING  THE  ENTRY  OF  THE  JUDGMENT  OF CONFESSION WAS EXECUTED.
   2. PARAGRAPH ONE OF THIS SUBDIVISION SHALL NOT APPLY TO A JUDGMENT BY CONFESSION ENTERED OR SOUGHT TO BE ENTERED  BY  THE  STATE,  A  DOMESTIC MUNICIPAL  CORPORATION  OR  ANY  PUBLIC OFFICER ACTING IN THEIR OFFICIAL CAPACITY.
   § 6.
 The civil practice law and rules  is  amended  by  adding  a  new section 5022 to read as follows:
   §  5022.
 JUDGMENTS OBTAINED FROM UNLICENSED CONSUMER DEBT COLLECTORS.
- ANY  JUDGMENT  OBTAINED AGAINST A CONSUMER DEBTOR BY, OR ON BEHALF OF, A CONSUMER DEBT COLLECTOR ACTING WITHOUT A LICENSE FROM THE SUPERINTENDENT OF THE DEPARTMENT OF FINANCIAL SERVICES, WHEN SUCH LICENSE IS  REQUIRED,
+ ANY JUDGMENT OBTAINED AGAINST A CONSUMER DEBTOR BY, OR ON BEHALF  OF,  A CONSUMER DEBT COLLECTOR ACTING WITHOUT A LICENSE FROM THE SUPERINTENDENT OF  THE DEPARTMENT OF FINANCIAL SERVICES, WHEN SUCH LICENSE IS REQUIRED, IN VIOLATION OF SECTION TWO HUNDRED NINETY-SIX OF THE BANKING LAW, SHALL BE NULL AND VOID.
- S. 666--B  13

- IN VIOLATION OF SECTION TWO HUNDRED NINETY-SIX OF THE BANKING LAW, SHALL BE NULL AND VOID.
   § 7.
-This act shall take effect on the one hundred eightieth day after it shall have become a law; provided, however that sections one, two and three of this act shall take effect January 1, 2026.
-The superintendent of  financial  services  shall  allow  any consumer debt collector which submits an application prior to January 1, 2026 to operate  pending  the approval or denial of the application.
+This act shall take effect on the one hundred eightieth day after it shall have become a law; provided, however that sections one, two and three of this act shall take effect January 1, 2027.
+The superintendent of financial services shall allow  any  consumer  debt  collector  which submits  an  application prior to January 1, 2027 to operate pending the approval or denial of the application.
 Effective immediately, the addi- tion, amendment and/or repeal of any rule or  regulation  necessary  for the  implementation  of this act on its effective date are authorized to be made and completed on or before such effective date.
-This act shall not affect the validity of any civil actions or  arbitrations  commenced or judgments entered prior to January 1, 2026.
+This act  shall not  affect  the validity of any civil actions or arbitrations commenced or judgments entered prior to January 1, 2027.